Application and Admission Process

 -

-Submit an official copy of all undergraduate transcripts to the Office of Graduate Services: FSU Graduate Services, 101 Braddock Rd., Frostburg, MD 21532.
-FSU accepts electronic transcripts.
+Official transcripts can be requested through the online application.
+Otherwise, Submit an official copy of all undergraduate transcripts to the Office of Graduate Admissions, 101 Braddock Rd., Frostburg, MD 21532.
+(FSU prefers electronic transcripts.)

 -

-Students who meet or plan to meet the prerequisite coursework requirements of the program will later be scheduled for an interview.
-Following the interview, an admission decision can be made and communicated.
+Qualified applicants with a completed application will be invited to interview in November or March/April.
+Applicants who meet or plan to meet prerequisite coursework requirements will be scheduled for an interview, after which an admission decision will be communicated.

-The Office of Graduate Services is the office that will coordinate your documents for application.
-All documents provided to other offices or the Program Coordinator will not be considered part of your official application; therefore, it is important that you have all original documents sent directly to the Office of Graduate Services at the following address:
+The Office of Graduate Admissions is the office that will coordinate all applicant documents.
+All documents provided to other offices or the Program Coordinator will not be considered part of your official application; therefore, it is important that you have all original documents uploaded in the online application or sent directly to the Office of Graduate Admissions at the following address:

 Send all documents to: